 Investing and Managing Currency Risk for the Globally Mobile

 On average, U.S. investors hold only 15% of their stock portfolio in foreign investments, and have nearly no foreign currency exposure in their bond or cash allocations.
 This is called home bias, and while it may suit a U.S. retiree, it is likely inappropriate for someone currently living in the U.S. who plans to retire in Europe for instance.

 Why?
 There are two reasons, the most important of which is currency risk.
-If your portfolio is currently invested at 85% or more in dollar-denominated assets and the Euro appreciates by 25% between now and the day you retire, your portfolio and retirement income will be reduced by 25% as well (assuming no other changes).
+If your portfolio is currently invested at 85% or more in dollar-denominated assets and the Euro appreciates by 25% between now and the day you retire, your portfolio and retirement income would be reduced by 21% as well (assuming no other changes).
 If you've made up your mind and will live in Tuscany 10 months out of 12, we recommend investing a high proportion of your portfolio in assets denominated in the same currency (Euro).
 Your conservative income-oriented investments such as bonds, cash, and saving accounts should be almost entirely invested in that same currency as your spending (Note that there are exceptions to this rule if you live in a country with a history of economic instability, high inflation, and devaluation).